Bubble-assisted Leptogenesis: Introduction

 where $L_\alpha$ are the SM lepton doublets, $N_I$ are the three families of heavy right-handed neutrinos, $Y_{D,\alpha I}$ are the \emph{Dirac} Yukawa couplings between $N_I$ and $L_\alpha$, and $y_I$ are \emph{Majorana} Yukawa couplings.
 After the phase transition, $\langle \Phi \rangle \equiv v_\phi/\sqrt{2}$, and the type-I seesaw Lagrangian is recovered with $M_I = \frac{1}{\sqrt{2}}y_I v_\phi$.
 As we assume that the critical temperature of the $\Phi$ phase transition is much greater than that of the electroweak critical temperature, we assume $\langle H \rangle = 0$ during and after the FOPT but fix $\langle H \rangle \neq 0$ where appropriate.

 With these assumptions, the typical temperature evolution of the conventional thermal leptogenesis scenario can be modified in the following way (see Fig.\,\ref{fig:schematic} for the summary of our process): RHNs are massless (ignoring thermal effects) until the phase transition of $\Phi$ after which they suddenly become massive within the bubbles of the broken phase.
 As soon as $M_I \neq 0$, the RHNs decay and generate a nonzero lepton asymmetry very rapidly, owing to the strong-washout regime typically predicted in the type-I seesaw.
 If the bubble nucleation temperature $T_{\rm nuc}$ is significantly smaller than the masses of the RHNs, the inverse decays within the bubbles will be immediately Boltzmann suppressed and, in principle, $\kappa_{\rm wash} \sim \mathcal{O}(1)$.
-We call this scenario ``bubble-assisted leptogenesis''\footnote{This mechanism was investigated for the first time in \cite{Baldes:2021vyz} and referred to as a ``\emph{mass gain mechanism}'' but for a class of strongly coupled model.}.
+We call this scenario ``bubble-assisted leptogenesis''.
+A strong assumption we require in our example setup of bubble-assisted dynamics is for all three RHNs to have comparable masses which we explain in Section~\ref{sec:formalism}, however this may not be a generic requirement and we stress that we only require a confluence of scales for the three masses.
+Similarly, a large degeneracy in their masses, \textit{\`a la} resonant leptogenesis, is not required nor problematic for the setup in any way but will simply introduce an independent source of asymmetry enhancement.
+The enhancement of $Y_B$ we quantify is specifically that which is a result of the out-of-equilibrium effects catalyzed by bubble dynamics, and the results we present throughout the paper will not depend on the choice of $\epsilon_{\rm CP}$.

 Unsurprisingly, the scenario introduces new dynamics which can severely affect this simple qualitative picture and must be properly estimated.
 During the bubble expansion, the latent heat stored in the scalar potential $\Delta V$, which is the difference in the scalar potential energy density between the true and the false vacuum, is converted to a combination of bubble wall kinetic energy and fluid bulk motion.
 After the bubble walls and fluid shells collide, this latent heat reheats the background plasma, increasing the temperature to $T_{\rm reh}\sim (\Delta V+\rho_{\rm plasma}(T_{\rm nuc}))^{1/4}$.